gururajg/Classification-Models/README.md

 6. Decision Tree
 7. Random Forest

-This was run using Spyder(Python 3.6)
+This project was ran on using Spyder(Python 3.6)